Emjayen/ntfw/README.md

 <br>

-In particular, ntfw's filtering functionality should (conservatively) be considered *best-effort* as by design there is no contractual guarentee of strictly correct behavior in this regard.
-This relaxation of requirements permits decisions made in favor of performance in critical areas.[^1]
+In particular, ntfw's filtering functionality should (conservatively) be considered *best-effort* as by design there is no contractual guarentee of strictly correct behavior in this regard.[^1] This relaxation of requirements permits decisions made in favor of performance in critical areas.

 ### Package Contents